Poems

 In the Museum of Lost Love

-The sign reads, We treasure your heartbreak
+The sign reads, we treasure your heartbreak

 stories.
 Donate your own memento.